Torv

 Show footnotes

 * Budgeting Apps includes Monarch Money, YNAB, Copilot Money, and similar personal finance trackers.
 They excel at spending tracking and categorization but offer no retirement planning, tax optimization, or withdrawal strategy capabilities.
+Recurring charge detection varies by app.

 Questions the engine answers